sydneycytometry/tSNEplots/README.md

 Go to 'releases' above (https://github.com/sydneycytometry/tSNEplots/releases) and download source code for the latest version.

 ### Citation ###
 If you use this script in your work, please cite this github using the information below.
-You can cite the specific version that you used in your work (most recent version = v1.2.0).
+You can cite the specific version that you used in your work.

 ### Version history ###